A tough but highly-rewarding loop through the gorgeous hill country west of Bragança, just south of the border with Spain.

 Almost all of the ride is within the Parque Natural de Montesinho, a wild and rural landscape of deep valleys, big hills, chestnut orchards, small farms and isolated villages.

-It’s not an easy ride – at a rough calculation there’s more than 1,000m of climbing involved on the route detailed below.
+It’s not an easy ride – there’s getting on for 1,300m of climbing involved on the route detailed below.

 On the other hand, the views more than compensate for the effort involved.